tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 All of the above are pure in the sense that they do not mutate `a`, but return the result in a new object.

+*Note: the function passed to `forEach` takes an optional second parameter (not shown above) which is the index of the element being visited.
+While `map`, `filter` & `reduce` have a similar optional index parameter I suggest to avoid using it because it leads to hacky imperative style thinking about loops.*

 </div>